Bachelor of Nursing

 All free study is subject to funding confirmation.
 Proof of residency status is required.
 Programme entry criteria may apply.
 Eligibility for student allowances or student loans may vary.
 Contact Studylink for more information.

-Step 2: Complete the Additional Information Form
+Step 2: Complete the Enrolment Form Pack

 If you have any questions about applying to this programme, our friendly Enquiries and Enrolments team make enrolling at NorthTec easy.
 If you need help organising your enrolment contact us.